A Process-Oriented Coaching Perspective

 The method tracks thoughts, emotions, body sensations, behaviors, and relational dynamics to foster wholeness and growth.

-It focuses on following the "flow" of what is emerging in the present moment, whether in personal challenges, relationships, or systemic patterns, to transform obstacles into opportunities for insight and empowerment.
+It focuses on following the "flow" of what is emerging in the present moment, whether in personal challenges, relationships, or systemic patterns, to transform obstacles into opportunities for insight and movement.

-By successfully navigating the edge, previously bound energy is released to facilitate the emergence of the new identity and true self.
+By successfully navigating the edge, previously bound energy is released to facilitate the emergence of what has been marginalized or unexpressed.

 As a somatic coach, I honor the profound difference between coaching and therapy.
 Coaching is a collaborative, present-focused partnership designed to help you build resilience, regulate your nervous system, and cultivate empowerment—not to diagnose or treat mental health conditions.
-While therapy often explores the ‘why’ of past wounds, coaching focuses on the ‘how’ of moving forward with embodied wisdom.
+While therapy often explores the ‘why’ of past wounds, coaching focuses on what is actually present in the field and follows the natural flow forward with embodied wisdom.

 If you’re navigating acute trauma, PTSD, or deep psychological distress, I strongly encourage you to work with a licensed therapist.
-My role is to help you apply practical tools (somatic practices, nervous system regulation, and trauma-informed yoga) to reclaim safety in your body and agency in your life.
+My role is to help you apply practical tools (somatic practices, nervous system regulation, and trauma-informed yoga) to restore a sense of safety in your body and agency in your life.
 Together, we’ll focus on your capacity for growth, while respecting the boundaries of your healing journey